cockroachdb/docs/src/current/cockroachcloud/ccloud-faq.md

 {{ site.data.products.db }} has a two-level authorization model:

-1. SQL level in a cluster: Each CockroachDB cluster has its own set of SQL users and roles defined in it.
-Roles grant users permission to execute some set of SQL statements against some set of database resources (like tables, databases) on the cluster.
+1. SQL level in a cluster: Each CockroachDB cluster has its own set of SQL users and SQL roles defined in it.
+SQL roles grant SQL users permission to execute some set of SQL statements against some set of database resources (like tables, databases) on the cluster.
 2. Organization level: Each {{ site.data.products.db }} organization has a set of roles defined in it, which allow users to perform administrative tasks relating to the management of clusters, organization users, SQL users, and billing.

 ### What methods can an admin use to assign organization-wide and cluster-specific roles to human users and service accounts?